Vocal Stimming in Children with Autism: What You Need to Know

 According to the Son-Rise Programme, you should not stop an autistic child from stimming.
 Instead, it recommends joining in with the ‘isms’ to show your child how much you love doing what they love.

-You might want to think about whether or not the noise causes harm to the child who is stimming or to those around them.
-For example, does the noise:
+You might want to think about whether or not the noises cause harm to the child, teen, or adult who is making them, or to those around them.
+For example, do the sounds or words:

 If your answer to any of these is “yes,” then you should try to take caring and loving steps to help the child or teen feel more regulated by reducing some of sensory inputs which are overwhelming them.